javocsoft/JavocsoftToolboxAS/README.md

 * Methods to handle <b>new Android M (v6, API level 23) permissions usage approach</b> allowing to adapt the applications to new permissions system in Android.
 * A <b>ready-to-use localization service</b>.
 This makes very easy to have a service running in background watching for any location or GPS status changes, see the Wiki :)
 * <b>Geofencing</b> supported.
-* Job Scheduling helpers (Job Services), prepared for Android Oreo new limitations in background tasks.
+* <b>Job Scheduling</b> helpers (Job Services), prepared for Android Oreo new limitations in background tasks.
 JobServiceSchedulerHelper and FirebaseJobDispatcherHelper.
 * Base JobIntentService class.
 To make fully compatible in all Android versions your background services.
-* Fingerprint helper class.
+* <b>Fingerprint</b> helper class.
 To be able to authenticate using your fingerprint or to encrypt/decrypt some data with your fingerprint.
 * Much more...

 This library is under development because i use it for all my projects so i am all time adding new features :).